mikaelblomkvist50/resources-frontend/css/positioning/fixed/README.md

 It is positioned relative to to the viewport/browser window.

+4. What happens if I scroll?

+The `{ position: fixed; }` element will sit exactly in the spot where you positioned it when you scroll the browser window.

 ---

 - [Pluralsight | Introduction to CSS by Scott Allen - 5: Layout with CSS - Absolute and Fixed Positioning - 1m 28s](https://app.pluralsight.com/player?course=css-intro&author=scott-allen&name=css-layout&clip=3&mode=live)